Roukira/Ludibrary/README.md

 General Changes :

 	- Improved Game Timer : Behavior is now different for games using multiple child processes.
-It will now detect child of child processes, which was an issue before for games with launchers which would stop the timer.
+It will now detect child of child \n \t\tprocesses, which was an issue before for games with launchers which would stop the timer.

 	- Improved UI :
 		- Introduced a status bar on bottom, which will only be visible when loading a game for now.